connexcs/docs/docs/logging.md

 # Logging
 **:material-menu-right: Logging**

-**Logging** is used to check real-time call attempts, SIP traces, routing status, and to simulate a call.
+The **Logging** function checks real-time call attempts, SIP traces, routing status, and to simulate a call.
 As soon as a call hits the ConnexCS system, it will display in the Logging area.
 Most issue debugging occurs in the Logging section.

 ## Register Logging
 To view calls that are having issues registering, click **`Register Logging`**, then click on a specific Call ID to view [**Call Details**](https://docs.connexcs.com/logging/#call-id-details) and [**SIP Trace**](https://docs.connexcs.com/logging/#sip-traces).